Aikido Summer Seminar

 Notification List

-Registration for in-person attendance opens February 27.
-Would you like us to notify you?
+Would you like us to notify you when registration opens?

 Thank you for your interest in our Aikido Summer Seminar in Los Angeles!
-Registration for in-person attendance will be opening soon.
-You can get on the Pre-Registration List if you'd like and we'll be sure to notify you as soon as we open the doors.
+You can get on the Pre-Registration List if you'd like and we'll be sure to notify you as soon as registration opens.

 DAYS